amandi1998/Calculator--Java/README.md

 # Calculator--Java
-The calculator is created using Java.
+The calculator is created by using Java.